 The following entry points are available for this course:

 Currently around 20% of our students come from outside the UK.
 Between them, they represent over 60 different nationalities and add a rich diversity to the Conservatoire.
-International applications are welcome to this programme and online interviews can be arranged.

 In the event of a successful assessment, applicants may be invited for a further interview prior to being made an offer.